-Please note: APPLICATIONS MUST BE MADE THROUGH THE SHAREPOINT SITE.
-In the event that you have discussed an elective with a preceptor prior to applying please add that information to the application in the comments section and administrative assistants will do their best to accommodate your request.
-All preceptors must have an active teaching appointment with the U of S. Applications will be considered at sites other than the ones listed on the Sharepoint site as long as the preceptor has an active teaching appointment at the U of S. Applications will be processed by the date in which they were received regardless of the elective start date.
+Please note: In the event that you have a preference for a particular preceptor, prior to applying please add that information to the application in the comments section and administrative assistants will do their best to accommodate your request.
+All preceptors must have an active teaching appointment with the U of S. Applications will be considered at sites other than the ones listed on the AFMC Portal as long as the preceptor has an active teaching appointment at the U of S. Applications will be processed by the date in which they were received regardless of the elective start date.
 It is advisable to apply early.